 A reasonable fee may be charged for participating in basic arts education.
 The education provider decides on whether a fee is charged.
 Under the Act on Basic Education in the Arts, basic arts education may not be provided for the purpose of making a profit.

 National core curriculum: extended syllabus and general syllabus

 The tuition complies with the curricula approved by the education provider, which must be based on the national core curriculum determined by the Finnish National Agency for Education.
 The curricula outline the objectives and key content of education, and they can include syllabuses of various scopes.

 The syllabuses for basic education in the arts consist of a general syllabus and an extended syllabus.
-The core curriculum for the extended syllabus has been confirmed for music, dance, theatre arts and visual arts (architecture, painting and drawing, and handicrafts) as well as circus art.
-The core curriculum for the general syllabus has been confirmed for music, dance, literary art, performance arts (circus art and theatre) and visual arts (architecture, audiovisual arts, painting and drawing, and handicrafts).
+The core curriculum for the extended and general syllabus has been confirmed for music, dance, theatre arts architecture, painting and drawing, media arts, handicrafts, literary art, as well as circus art.

 Provision and financing of basic education in the arts